-Current cross-overs requiring collaboration include:
+Current crossovers requiring collaboration include:

-- The maritime industry (covered by the MAR Training Package) and commercial fishing industries and in particular training to achieve required licences such as meeting coxswains and diving regulations. - Seafood Processing and Manufacturing - Seafood processors collaborate with manufacturing businesses to add value to products, and share skills requirements associated with food safety and handling practices.
-Some large seafood businesses, notably Tasmanian salmon producers, are vertically integrated and undertake functions across farming, processing, packing and sales. - Tourism and Hospitality - Tourism and hospitality (covered by the Tourism, Travel and Hospitality Training Package) very strongly connect with the seafood industry.
-Many seafood businesses and operators are now creating partnerships to supply goods and services through tourism and hospitality functions, including marine tourism and recreational fishing. - Transport & Logistics - The disruptions of the COVID-19 pandemic, especially during 2020 and 2021, highlighted the risk to the seafood industry from potential airfreight supply chain failures.
+- The Maritime industry (covered by the MAR Training Package) and commercial fishing industries collaborate on skilling to achieve required licences for boarding vessels, e.g. Australian Maritime Safety Authority (AMSA) certification.
+This regulation relates to occupations such as coxswains. - Processing, Manufacturing and Retailing - Seafood processors collaborate with other food processing and manufacturing businesses to add value to products, and share skills requirements associated with food safety and handling practices.
+Some large seafood businesses, notably Tasmanian salmon producers, are vertically integrated and undertake functions across farming, processing, packing and sales.
+Others are adding retail operations to improve viability. - Tourism and Hospitality - Tourism and hospitality (covered by the Tourism, Travel and Hospitality Training Package) very strongly connect with the seafood industry.
+Many seafood businesses and operators are now creating partnerships to supply goods and services through tourism and hospitality functions, including marine tourism and recreational fishing. - Professional Support Services - Supportive occupations such as veterinary services, waste management expertise, and engineers - Transport & Logistics - o The disruptions of the COVID-19 pandemic, especially during 2020 and 2021, highlighted the risk to the seafood industry from potential airfreight supply chain failures.
 Exported seafood is usually carried in the cargo hold of commercial flights, but many of these flights were cancelled when international borders were closed.
 A federally-funded industry assistance package, the International Freight Assistance Mechanism (IFAM), has been helping to restore export activity by flying produce to overseas markets.
 IFAM was launched in March 2020 and the Australian Government has extended the initiative until June 2022.
 Seafood Industry Australia (SIA) CEO Veronica Papacosta has welcomed the extension, stating: